-If you have commenced your course online in your home country due to COVID-19, and you would otherwise be studying in the UK, you will be eligible to apply to the EU Settlement Scheme as long as you arrive in the UK by 31 December 2020.
-If you are unable to arrive in the UK by 31 December 2020, you will be required to apply to the Student route under the points-based immigration system, to commence studying in the UK.
+If you have commenced your course online in your home country due to Covid-19, and you would otherwise be studying in the UK, you will be eligible to apply to the EU Settlement Scheme as long as you arrive in the UK by 31 December 2020.
+If you were unable to arrive in the UK by 31 December 2020, you will be required to apply to the student route under the points-based immigration system, to commence studying in the UK.
 More information on the EU Settlement Scheme can be found here.
 More information on the UK’s new points-based immigration system can be found here.

-If you are unable to enter the UK by 31 December 2020 and will arrive in the UK from 1 January 2021, you will need to apply for a Student visa through the new points-based immigration system before you travel to the UK.
+If you were unable to enter the UK by 31 December 2020 and will arrive in the UK from 1 January 2021, you will need to apply for a Student visa through the new points-based immigration system before you travel to the UK.
 Further guidance for EU, EEA and Swiss students can be found here.

 You will need to apply for a student visa through the new points-based immigration system.
 You can apply up to 6 months in advance of your course starting.
 Further guidance for EU, EEA and Swiss students can be found here.

 We advise you to include copies of ID, passports or residence permits with your application to your chosen course.
-If you have applied for the EU Settlement Scheme, please include details with your application.
+If you have applied for the EU Settlement Scheme, please include these details with your application.

 In relation to degrees outside the UK:

 The UK Government in its white paper, The Future Relationship between the United Kingdom and the European Union, has stated its intention to establish a system on mutual recognition of professional qualifications (MRPQ) that covers the same range of professions as the existing MRPQ Directive.